Vultaire/flashcards/README.rst

 always-on-top, allowing you to passively study while working on other tasks.

+"Flippable" cards can be created by writing the word list as a CSV file.
+Each card is represented by one CSV line, containing one or more comma-separated values.
+To flip, just click the window to go to the next value for the card.  `1`_

 All options are configurable via the command line.
 This is
 intentional: I don't want a lot of GUI code in this application, and I'd like to keep usage of screen real estate to a minimum.